clicon/clixon-controller-docs/yang.rst

 Controller YANGs
 ^^^^^^^^^^^^^^^^
-The top-level of the controller-specific YANGs is typically  `/usr/local/share/clixon/controller`.
+The root directory of the controller-specific YANGs is typically  `/usr/local/share/controller` (`$DATADIR/controller`)

-This can be changed with `configure --with-yang-installdir=DIR`, see Section :ref:`Installation <controller_install>`.

-The controller YANG directory has two sub-directories with specific meanings:
+The controller YANG directory has the following sub-directory structure:
+- `common`.
+Includes common lib YANGs.
+For example, the controller configuration YANG.
+YANGs placed here are accessible if referenced.
 - `main`.
 Main controller YANGs for the top-level.
 Note: only place YANGs here if you want them loaded to the top-level.
 Important: do not place device YANGs there, only controller YANGs.
+- `modules`.
+YANG modules for pyapi
-  - `mounts`.
-YANGs retreived from devices using RFC 6022 `get-schema` are written here.
+- `mounts/default`.
+YANGs dynamically retreived from devices using RFC 6022 `get-schema` are placed here.
 You can also add local cached YANGs here.
+- `mounts/<iname>`.
+Extra isolated device domains are placed here.
+Add with `device-domain <iname>`

 .. note::
         Do not place device YANGs in the `main` directory